Turbero/ForsakenPowersPlus/MODGEN/README.md

 In the options disable "enable reset"
 Hit F and activate your power
-HIt F9 to reset the power - Resetting just does not turn off the old power it just allows for a new one.
-Hit F8 to cycle through the powers to select a new power Hit F to start the new power.
+Hit F9 to reset the power (it will remove active powers) Hit F8 to cycle through the powers to select a new power Hit F to start the new power.
 They are now stacked as in the image
 ```